 Having already spent a lot of money on moving, it is not easy getting all the things you need for your first apartment.
 But, there are certain essential things to buy for your first apartment and others which can be acquired later.
 Knowing your priorities and making a plan is critical.

-Think about what you require most and what you can do without now that your budget is limited, as well as what you do not need at all.
-Make a checklist of stuff you already have in storage and then start acquiring items according to it.
-It is going to save you money and time, not to mention the imminent stress.
+Think about what you require most and what you can do without now that your moving out budget is limited since you had to pay rent, security deposit, transportation, etc. as well as what you do not need at all.
+Make a checklist of stuff you already have in your apartment and then start acquiring items according to it.
+This guide is going to save you money, time and space not to mention the imminent stress.

 Before You Move In

-Before you go to your new home, you should start by replacing the lock.
-Checking the installations, the heating system, fire alarms, and plumbing is the next thing to do before moving in when the apartment is still empty and easier to adapt in case something needs to be done on time before you move in.
+Before moving to your new home, you should start by replacing the lock.
+If you rent the apartment, you can never be sure who else owns a set of keys.
+Checking the installations, like the heating system, fire alarms, and plumbing is the next thing to do before moving in when the apartment is still empty and easier to adapt in case something needs to be done on time before you move in.

 How to Pack and Unpack Your Items

 After you take your items out of storage, the first step is unpacking the necessities.
 If you followed the scheme and packed your stuff wisely with proper boxes and multi-colored labels, unpacking should not be a problem and would not take too much time.